trueheart78/trueheart78.com/games.md

 1. The Touryst (XSX) [5.0hr] :green_heart:
    * Cute, reminds me of Fez crossed with Crossy Road.
 1. In Death: Unchained (VR)
    * Causes shoulder pain that I haven't had to deal with in years.
 1. Planescape: Torment (NS) [33.0hr]
    * Let's be honest: I'm not getting to this.
 1. Shadow of the Colossus (PS4) [9.0hr]
    * Another game I'm never going to get to.
 1. Indivisible (XB1) [18.0hr] :green_heart:
    * Left Game Pass before I could get to it.
 1. Pistol Whip (VR)
    * I just wasn't enjoying it.
 1. Recore (XB1) [12.0hr] :green_heart:
    * This has been on the pile so long, other things are way more likely to get played.
 1. God of War (2018) (PS4) [19.5hr]
    * It's been over 2 years: I'm not getting to this.
 1. TouHou Luna Nights (XB1) [5.0hr] :green_heart:
    * Just not feeling it.
 1. Phoenix Wright: Ace Attorney (NS) [17.5hr]
    * First in the trilogy collection.
    * Ended up having to use walkthroughs to finish both act 2 and act 3.
    * Couldn't tell if it was fun or entertaining.
 1. Phoenix Wright: Ace Attorney - Justice for All (NS) [18.0hr]
    * Second in the trilogy collection.
    * If I didn't enjoy the first, I certainly won't enjoy the second.
 1. Phoenix Wright: Ace Attorney - Trials and Tribulations (NS) [20.5hr]
    * Third in the trilogy collection.
    * If I didn't enjoy the first, I certainly won't enjoy the third.
+1. Yakuza Kiwami (XB1) [18.0hr] :green_heart:
+   * Other games interest me more.
+1. Yakuza Kiwami 2 (XB1) [18.5hr] :green_heart:
+   * Other games interest me more.

 <!-- jettisoned:end -->
 <a id='planned-purchases'></a>
 <!-- planned-purchases:start -->